 - Traveler information: On the left hand side of this portion of the form enter Traveler's Name, Department Name, Department address, travel Destination and business Purpose of Trip.
-Use the check boxes to indicate if the traveler is a Tufts employee.
-On the right side of the form provide social security number of traveler, School/Division name, Campus Telephone extension and Dates of Travel.
+On the right side of the form provide ID# (if student), School/Division name, Campus Telephone extension and Dates of Travel.

 - Preparer By: Provide name of preparer (even if same as traveler) and date the form was prepared

 - Input dates expenses were incurred and the amount in the appropriate expense type box.
 The form is self calculating.

 - Chartfield and Accounting Information: On this line you will enter the Account and DeptID Code(s), and Project/Grant if applicable, that the expense should be charged to.